Welcome to our guide for walnut hardwood flooring including popular types, hardness, price, pros & cons and design ideas.

 American Walnut Floors

-American walnut flooring is also known as common walnut flooring.
-This wood had a warmer, purple hue with lighter brown layers.
-To make a darker color this wood will be steamed during the manufacturing process.
+American walnut is also known as common walnut.
+This wood had a warmer purple hue with lighter brown layers.
+To make a darker color, this wood will be steamed during the manufacturing process.

-American walnut has a wide variety of different grains available.
-Typically, it will have a straight grain, but getting a wavy or curly grain is no problem with a little extra costs.
+It has a wide variety of different grains available.
+Typically, it will have a straight grain, but getting a wavy or curly grain is no problem with a little extra cost.

-American walnut flooring is low on the janka scale, at 1010, meaning it will be easier to dent or scratch.
+It is low on the Janka scale, at 1010, meaning it will be easier to dent or scratch.
 This can be counteracted by maintaining the floors and keeping them in good condition.
 Adding rugs and mats can help, and avoiding wearing any hard shoes inside.

-Another way to maintain is to sand and refinish your walnut flooring every 3- 5 years.
-This tends to be the lesser expensive option than having to completely replace the flooring every 10 years.
+Another way to maintain your wooden flooring is to sand and refinish it every 3- 5 years.
+This tends to be the less expensive option than having to completely replace the flooring every 10 years.

 Black Walnut Planks

-Black walnut flooring is sometimes known as Gunwood.
+Black walnut is sometimes known as Gunwood.
 This is because it had a very dark color with very deep grains.
-The heartwood will be a dark brown to almost a purple black, while the sapwood is a creamy white.
+The heartwood will be a dark brown to almost purple-black, while the sapwood is a creamy white.

-Due to that it will fit in with almost any style imaginable, zen, Scandinavian, even industrial.
-Black walnut is such a versatile wood while still being extremely unique with an amazing array of design.
+Due to that, it will fit in with almost any style imaginable: zen, Scandinavian, or even industrial.
+It is such a versatile wood while still being extremely unique with an amazing array of designs.

 Brazilian Walnut Boards